 GEORGE F. KNELLER LECTURE

 On the evening of Monday, April 15, 2019, from 6:30pm – 9:00pm, a special ticketed Keynote Lecture will inaugurate the week of conference activities at CIES 2019 San Francisco.
-This event is made possible thanks to generous support from the Open Society Foundations.

 The CIES 2019 San Francisco Keynote Lecture will feature Jeffrey D. Sachs, Professor of Sustainable Development at Columbia University and special adviser to the UN Secretary-General on the Sustainable Development Goals (SDGs), and will be preceded by a panel discussion on the work of UNESCO in the era of SDGs.